Located in Southern Germany, Berchtesgaden perfectly combines natural splendor with local experience and adds a dash of historical wonder.

 Munich, Germany or Salzburg, Austria are the closest major cities to Berchtesgaden.

 The easiest way to reach Berchtesgaden is from Salzburg via a reasonable 45min bus ride.
+Spend a day in Salzburg, stay the night, and day trip to Berchtesgaden the next day.

 From Munich, it’s fastest to drive yourself at just under 2 hours.
 Taking public transport will put you on a train to Salzburg where you catch the bus back west to Berchtesgaden.
 This is not recommended as it adds another hour to transit time from Munich for a whopping 3 hours, one way.